Random singlet physics in the $S = \frac{1}{2}$ pyrochlore antiferromagnet NaCdCu$_2$F$_7$: Results

-Spin dynamics were characterized down to 58 mK using local-probe $\mu$SR experiments.
-Zero-field measurements revealed oscillations coming from the F$^-$--$\mu^+$--F$^-$ bound complex, commonly seen in fluoride materials \cite{Brewer1986,Cai2018,Wilkinson2020} (Figure \ref{fig3}a).
+Here, $\phi$ is the phase shift and $\omega_d$ is the dipolar interaction frequency.
 On cooling from 10 K in zero field, the F$^-$--$\mu^+$--F$^-$ oscillations are damped by electronic fluctuations slowing into the time-window of the muon.
-This exponential damping increases significantly below $\sim 3$ K, indicating a rapid slowing of the spin fluctuation rate but plateaus below $\sim 0.7$ K - a hallmark of continued quantum fluctuations (see SM \cite{Supplementary}) \cite{Yang2024,Li2016}.
-This plateau is also seen in measurements in an applied 200 G longitudinal field, used to decouple the muons from the static dipolar fields of the F$^-$--$\mu^+$--F$^-$ state, seen in Figure \ref{fig3}d.
-However, the cleaner spectra highlight a decay of asymmetry at low temperatures that is not purely exponential, but is better fitted by a stretched exponential function, which indicates an inhomogeneous mixture of both dynamic and partially frozen local fields.
+This exponential damping increases significantly below $\sim\!3$ K, indicating a rapid slowing of the spin fluctuation rate, but plateaus below $\sim\!0.7$ K - a hallmark of continued quantum fluctuations \cite{Yang2024,Li2016}, see Figure \ref{fig4}d.
+This plateau is also seen in measurements in an applied 200 G longitudinal field, used to decouple the muons from the static dipolar fields of the F$^-$--$\mu^+$--F$^-$ state, seen in Figure \ref{fig4}d.
+However, the cleaner spectra, shown in Figure \ref{fig4}c, highlight a decay of asymmetry at low temperatures that is not purely exponential, but instead show a Gaussian shoulder at $t<3$ $\mu$s, and are better fitted by a stretched exponential function

+where $A_0$ is the relaxing amplitude, $\lambda_{\rm LF}$ is the LF muon relaxation rate, $\beta_{\rm LF}$ is the stretching exponent and $A_{\rm base}$ is a non-relaxing constant baseline.
+The stretched-exponential relaxation indicates an inhomogeneous mixture of both dynamic and partially frozen local fields.
 This can be explained by a slowing of dynamics of the weakly interacting orphan spins below 1 K within the RS matrix \cite{Uemura1994,DeVries2013,Sana2024}.
-The inhomogeneous distribution of local fields is tracked using the stretching exponent, $\beta$, in Figure \ref{fig3}c.
-At higher-longitudinal fields these weakly interacting frozen orphan spins are fully polarized and the spectra return to a purely exponential relaxation, shown in Figure \ref{fig3}a, confirming continued spin-dynamics even at 58 mK.
+The inhomogeneous distribution of local fields is tracked using the stretching exponent, $\beta_{\rm LF}$, in Figure \ref{fig4}d.
+At higher-longitudinal fields these weakly interacting frozen orphan spins are fully polarized and the spectra return to a purely exponential relaxation, shown in Figure \ref{fig4}a, confirming continued spin-dynamics even at 58 mK.